The-Mikest-Mike/File-Organizer/README.md

 ## How to Use

 ### Step 1: Download the Application
-1. Clone this repository or directly download the `Organize Downloads.zip`  to your computer.
+1. Move to the desired directory, Clone this repository or directly download the `Organize Downloads.zip`  to your computer.
 ```bash
 cd <repo-directory>
 ```